bheimbu/annoSnake/docs/source/index.rst

 |

 ...a Snakemake workflow streamlining taxonomic and functional annotation of metagenomes and metagenome-assembled genomes (MAGs).
 It takes raw sequencing reads, assembles and annotates contigs, and outputs colorful graphics and rich tables.
-You can choose between different types of input read formats (paired-end or interleaved), annotation databases (eg. Pfam, KEGG, CAZy), and more.
+You can choose between different types of input read formats (paired-end or interleaved), annotation databases (eg. PFAM, KEGG, CAZy), and more.

 |
 .. admonition:: If in doubt, reach out!